mesosphere/dcos-docs-site/pages/services/percona-mongo/0.2.0-3.4.13/managing/index.md

     1. Redeploy `mongo-rs-1` from the decommissioned node to somewhere within the new whitelist: `dcos percona-mongo pod replace mongo-rs-1`
 1. Wait for `mongo-rs-1` to be up and healthy before continuing with any other replacement operations.

-_ADD ONE OR MORE SECTIONS HERE TO DESCRIBE RE-CONFIGURATION OF HIGHLIGHTED SERVICE-WIDE OPTIONS EXPOSED BY YOUR PRODUCT INTEGRATION._

-_ADD ONE OR MORE SECTIONS HERE TO DESCRIBE RE-CONFIGURATION OF HIGHLIGHTED NODE-SPECIFIC OPTIONS EXPOSED BY YOUR PRODUCT INTEGRATION._

 <a name="restarting-a-node"></a>
 ## Restarting a Node